Seifbarouni/azure-terraform/README.md

-﻿# Basic Azure DevOps pipeline to test Terraform
+﻿# Basic Azure Devops pipeline to provision Azure resources using Terraform